houndstooth/houndstoothcraft/README.md

 ## app

 The `app` module, in contrast to the `pattern` module, has nothing to do with the "fun", "mathy", "designy' part of houndstooth.
 It's how the app works.
+In other words, anything you find in the app module should work the same way for any pattern.

 submodules:
 - `controls`: the user interface; handlers for toggling effects and controlling animation